Why Women Have to Fight for Our Health Care

 I have fought for myself hard over the last few years to get an all female care team.
 I have a female doctor, a female nurse practitioner thats my go to, a female counsellor AND a female specialist.
 But I shouldn’t have to.
 We should not have to fight to get the care we need, or need to seek out only our gender so that we can get that care.

 And for the record - I was right that there was something wrong.
 I had surgery three weeks after that hospital visit, which I’m still currently recovering from.
-The surgeon found a bunch of abnormal growths that had to be removed, most likely endometriosis.
-So trust yourself, because your instincts are always right; they just KNOW.
+The surgeon found a bunch of abnormal growths that had to be removed, which was endosalpingiosis.
+So trust yourself, because your instincts are always right; you just KNOW.